 STEP 2 - PUBLISH A NOTICE IN THE NEWSPAPER

-In most states, you must publish an advertisement in a newspaper which states that the Executor is applying for probate.
-You must wait 14 days after you have placed the advertisement before applying for probate.
+In most states, you must publish an advertisement that gives notice the Executor is applying for probate.

 STEP 3 - COMPLETE COURT DOCUMENTS

-If your Probate application is relatively simple, you can use our online Probate application to generate all the documents that you need to apply for a grant of Probate, in just minutes.
+To make applying for probate easy and stress-free, use our online Probate application to get all the completed documents that you need to apply for a grant of Probate, in just minutes.
 Get started now.

 STEP 4 - SUBMIT YOUR APPLICATION

-The final step is to submit the application to the Supreme Court, together with the supporting documents.
+The final step is to submit the application to the relevant court, together with the supporting documents.
 There is a fee to lodge a probate application.
-If you are filing by post, remember to include a stamped, self-addressed envelope for the Court to return the grant to you.
+The fee varies from state to state.

 Even if you have a Will of the deceased, you should make a thorough search to ensure there is no other Will or document that could be a Will left by the deceased.